rohankumar1999/Extrasensory-Dataset/README.md

 # <a name="_rt89k582ptu"></a>
 # <a name="_cx0643ph45gu"></a>Ⅳ. Model Development
 1. ## <a name="_q437n3hjzxg8"></a>Model Selection:
 Different machine learning models are explored and compared.
-I implemented several models, including Logistic Regression, Random Forest, Support Vector Machines (SVM), as well as deep learning models such as RNN (Recurrent Neural Network) and LSTM (Long Short-Term Memory).
+I implemented several models, including Decision Tree Classifier, Random Forest, Support Vector Machines (SVM), as well as deep learning models such as RNN (Recurrent Neural Network) and LSTM (Long Short-Term Memory).
 Each of these models has its strengths and weaknesses, and they are suitable for different types of data and tasks.

 1. ## <a name="_eq8bbh3qkh75"></a>Cross-Validation:
 To evaluate model performance robustly, I implement cross-validation using TimeSeriesSplit.
 Cross-validation is essential for assessing how well a model generalizes to new data and helps in detecting overfitting.
 By splitting the data into multiple folds and training the model on different subsets while testing on others, cross-validation provides a more accurate estimate of the model's performance.